openstack/octavia/HACKING.rst

-It is also likely that in very large deployments, there might be tens- or hundreds-of-thousands of individual instances of a given component deployed (most likely, the Octavia VMs).
+It is also likely that in very large deployments, there might be tens- or hundreds-of-thousands of individual instances of a given component deployed (most likely, the Octavia amphorae).
 It is unreasonable to expect a large operator to update all of these components at once.
 Therefore it is likely that for a significant amount of time during a roll-out of a new version, both the old and new versions of a given component must be able to be controlled or otherwise interfaced with by the new components.

 Both of the above considerations can be allowed for if we use versioning of